takanyanta/Horse-Racing-Prediction/README.md

 * TURF : 17.4%×9.7=1.68 **> 1**

 ## Conclusion
-* We should bet not on DIRT race but on TURF race.
+* We should bet not on the DIRT race but on the TURF race.
 * Though common knowledge No.1 is wrong, common knowledge No.2 is right.
-* The race cards are shown at Friday evening and the acutal horse weight are shown 40minute before the race.
-So we should run built model every weekend.
+* The race cards are shown on Friday evening and the actual horse weight is shown 40minute before the race.
+So we should run a built model every weekend.

 ![Extract the frame](https://github.com/takanyanta/Horse-Racing-Analytics/blob/main/pic/28.png "process1")